Jamie Carragher blasts 'disgraceful' Tottenham after first-half Newcastle mauling as Kieron Dyer claims Antonio Conte was right about players

 But Spurs lost every battle.
 Perisic and Porro - not recognised full-backs - were left horribly exposed as Newcastle ran riot in the opening 21 minutes.

-Smith said following Murphy's opener after 61 seconds: "It's a catalogue of errors from Tottenham.
-Spurs look shell-shocked."

-Gary Neville was scathing of Porro's failure to make a tackle.
+Gary Neville was scathing of Porro's failure to make a tackle for Murphy's oppening goal.
 Cristian Romero was also not without blame.

-Joelinton made matters worse after six minutes with a well-taken finish having rounded Hugo Lloris, but where was the marking from Fabian Schar's simple diagonal?

-"Porro didn't know where he was," added Smith.
-"It is a car crash.
-Tottenham are in total disarray.
-This could get ugly."
+At full-time, Redknapp was equally unimpressed with Romero for Murphy's first goal.

+"Look at him, with his hands behind his back," he said.
+"This is as bad a piece of defending as you're ever likely to see.
+It's been in the game for a long time now but just defend properly and move your feet and block the ball.
+That summed it up and set the tempo for the whole game."